 But what really sets them apart is their Lobster Roll Trio.

-The truffle butter roll was my favorite—rich, flavorful, and unforgettable.
+The truffle butter roll was my favorite.
+It was rich, flavorful, and unforgettable.

 If you love trying new flavors, this is the spot for you!

-I loved this lobster roll so much that I added it to my A Foodie’s Guide to Eating Your Way Through Portland, Maine
+I loved this lobster roll so much that I added it to 22 Best Places to Eat & Drink in Portland, Maine!

 📍 Location: Eastport, ME